maxhbr/LDBcollector/docs/source/install.md

 * a `localhost` profile to use Hermine on a local machine or behind a reverse proxy (not suited for development)

 Configuration is made through a [`.env` file](https://github.com/bkeepers/dotenv) which should be placed at the root of the project.
+Relevant [configuration variables for Hermine image](#image-configuration) are exposed through Compose with the prefix `HERMINE_`.
+Check [docker-compose.yml](https://gitlab.com/hermine-project/hermine/-/blob/main/docker-compose.yml) comments for more information.

 At first launch, a superadmin user is created with `admin / admin` credential.
 You can update these credentials from `http://example.com/admin/auth/user/`.